GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-4/index.md

 As motivated above, we want to enable querying elements by their accessible name and role.
 These are properties of the [accessibility tree](https://chromium.googlesource.com/chromium/src/+/master/docs/accessibility/overview.md#concepts), a dual to the usual DOM tree, that is used by devices such as screen readers to show webpages.

-From looking at the specification for [computing the accessible name](https://w3c.github.io/accname/#mapping_additional_nd_te), it is clear that computing the name for an element is a non-trivial task, so from the beginning we decided that we wanted to reuse Chromium’s existing infrastructure for this.
+From looking at the specification for [computing the accessible name](https://w3c.github.io/accname/#mapping_additional_nd_te), it is clear that computing the name for an element is a non-trivial task, so from the beginning we decided that we wanted to reuse Chromium's existing infrastructure for this.

 ### How we approached implementing it
-Even limiting ourselves to using Chromium’s accessibility tree, there are quite a few ways that we could implement ARIA querying in Puppeteer.
-To see why, let’s first see how Puppeteer controls the browser.
+Even limiting ourselves to using Chromium's accessibility tree, there are quite a few ways that we could implement ARIA querying in Puppeteer.
+To see why, let's first see how Puppeteer controls the browser.

 The browser exposes a debugging interface via a protocol called the [Chrome DevTools Protocol (CDP)](https://chromedevtools.github.io/devtools-protocol/).
 This exposes functionality such as "reload the page" or "execute this piece of JavaScript in the page and hand back the result" via a language-agnostic interface.